 Trial fit your Easy Mount into the 1" hole, on the side that will be facing the "inside" of your rocket (the "outside" of your payload bay/nose cone).
 Trim the hole so the Easy Mount fits in easily but not too loosely.

 With a 1/16" drill/bit, drill two pilot holes for the screws, using the holes in the Easy Mount's main body as a template.

 Test-fit the mounting ring on the opposite side of the bulkplate, so the holes line up with the Easy Mount's main body.
 Adjust the holes as nessary.

 Enlarge the two mounting holes with a 3/32" drill bit.

 Remove the Easy Mount and the mounting ring, and with some #60 sandpaper rough up the INSIDE of the bulkplate where the mounting ring will go.

 Mix up some epoxy, and apply some in the INSIDE of the bulkplate, where the mounting ring will go.
 We recommend that you use a good quality slower epoxy, such as RocketPoxy or West Systems.
-You can use regular JB Weld too but don't use the 5-minute kind.
-Reinstall the Easy Mount and the retaining ring, and connect them to your bulkplate with the two #2 x $3/4$ " screws.
+You can use regular JB Weld too... but don't use the 5-minute kind.

+Reinstall the Easy Mount and the retaining ring, and connect them to your bulkplate with the two $\#2 \times \frac{3}{4}$ " screws.

 Unscrew the two screws, and gently remove the Easy Mount, leaving the mounting ring in place.
 If some epoxy seeped into the 1" hole in the bulkplate or the mounting ring, gently remove it with some isopropyl alcohol.
 Let the bulkplate and mounting ring sit undisturbed until the epoxy sets.

 If some epoxy got onto the Easy Mount itself, clean it off with isopropyl alcohol.

 After the epoxy has set, re-fit the Easy Mount, and trim any flash as necessary.
 Your Easy Mount should be able to be screwed easily into the bulkplate and the retaining ring.

 With the Easy Mount installed, measure the distance from the inside of the bulkplate to the center of the screw switch.
-Write down this measurement this is how far from the inside of the bulkplate you will need to drill for a screw switch access hole.
+Write down this measurement... this is how far from the inside of the bulkplate you will need to drill for a screw switch access hole.

 Now, test-fit your bulkplate into your nose cone or AV bay.
-Mark the position where the screw switch will line up, then mark the distance on the outside of the nose cone shoulder or coupler.
-Drill a suitable hole for your screw switch access.
+Mark the position where the screw switch will line up, then mark the distance from the inside